How Exception Matching Works

 # ❌ ValueError("Invalid input") → re-raised

-Tip: Message filters are case-sensitive.
+Tip: String filters are case-sensitive.

 "Refused"will not match an exception with the message"connection refused".
 Choose your substrings carefully.